-- 57. Under the proposed arrangement, the RLBU would be responsible for the governance, management and operation of the landfills in the Nelson-Tasman region. - 58.
+- 55. Under the proposed arrangement, the RLBU would be responsible for the governance, management and operation of the landfills in the Nelson-Tasman region. - 56.
 As the RLBU would only be responsible for the region's landfills, the proposed arrangement would not change the way in which either Council operates its respective transfer stations.
-However, as noted above, the proposed arrangement may indirectly impact on the rates that customers are charged to dispose of solid waste at the transfer stations, as these rates incorporate landfill disposal charges. - 59.
+However, as noted above, the proposed arrangement may indirectly impact on the rates that customers are charged to dispose of solid waste at the transfer stations, as these rates incorporate landfill disposal charges. - 57.
 Nevertheless, the Applicants noted that each Council would still retain general oversight of landfill operations, including access restrictions and relevant fees.
-This is primarily because RLBU's operational plan would have to be approved annually by each Council. - 60.
+This is primarily because RLBU's operational plan would have to be approved annually by each Council. - 58.
 The Applicants submitted that the proposed RLBU would not change the way that the Councils set their landfill charges.
-Both NCC and TDC stated that the current 'user pays' pricing policies for solid waste disposal services would continue under the proposed RLBU, because the primary aim of these polices is to ensure the Councils recover the cost of providing these services. - 61.
-In addition, the Councils submitted that they would be constrained by provisions of the Waste Minimisation Act 2008, which limit their ability and incentive to use proceeds from their waste related services to fund non-waste related services.38
+Both NCC and TDC stated that the current 'user pays' pricing policies for solid waste disposal services would continue under the proposed RLBU, because the primary aim of these polices is to ensure the Councils recover the cost of providing these services.

-Commerce Commission interview with [](10 November 2016).
-Commerce Commission interview with [](11 November 2016).
-Commerce Commission interview with [](9 November 2016).
+36 Commerce Commission interview with [] (10 November 2016).
+Commerce Commission interview with [] (11 November 2016).
+Commerce Commission interview with [] (9 November 2016).

-To support this, the Applicants referenced section 53 of the Waste Minimisation Act 2008, which states that that proceeds from waste related activities and services must be used in implementing each

-- 62. To this extent, the Councils submitted that under the proposed arrangement, they would be required to use any surpluses to implement their waste management and minimisation plan, rather than for any other purposes. - 63.
-Table 1, below, sets out the main changes that would result from the proposed arrangement.
+- 59. In addition, the Councils submitted that they would be constrained by provisions of the Waste Minimisation Act 2008, which limit their ability and incentive to use proceeds from their waste related services to fund non-waste related services.37 - 60.
+To this extent, the Councils submitted that under the proposed arrangement, they would be required to use any surpluses to implement their waste management and minimisation plan, rather than for any other purposes. - 61.
+Table 1 below sets out the main changes that would result from the proposed arrangement.